OtacilioN/awesome-hacktoberfest-plant-a-tree/README.md

 > Will you choose the :sparkles: Hacktoberfest t-shirt :sparkles: but don't want to stop **contributing to the environment** and a **sustainable future**?
 Find an organization here so **you can** plant a tree! :seedling:

-# Take a step to prevent Global Warning and bring a change

 ## Choose where to plant